oxo-real/hajime/README.md

 Installs a variety of tools, among others for: video, text, file management, network management, internet, system monitoring, virtual environments.

 ### 7  Gitu
-'gitu' brings the personal local git repository up-to-date.
-Adviced to tweak to personal preference.
+'Gitu' brings the personal local git repository up-to-date.
+Adviced to tweak the script to personal preference.

 ## Take off instructions
-when using these 'hajime' scripts: be sure to get your latest Arch Linux image via: https://www.archlinux.org/download/, then boot archiso live environment, install git and clone 'hajime':
+When using these 'hajime' scripts:
+Be sure to get your latest Arch Linux image via: https://www.archlinux.org/download/.
+Then boot into the ArchISO live system environment, install git and clone 'hajime':

 ```
 pacman -Sy --noconfirm git